bendqh1/pjcrcf/README.md

 ## Language

-It was originally designed in Hebrew but one should be able to change the Hebrew to any other RtL language such as Arabic, Aramaic, Persian/Farsi, Azeri, Urdu, Kurdish (Sorani), Dhivehi/Maldivian and probably more.
+It was originally designed in Hebrew but one should be able to change the Hebrew to any other RtL language such as Arabic, Aramaic, Persian/Farsi, Azeri, Urdu, Kurdish (Sorani), Dhivehi/Maldivian and more.

 ## Installation